Elgolfin/Blog/away.md

+# On vacation.
+Robots are taking over.
+Be warned.

 [Name] is away from the office and will be returning on Monday, August 19th.

 Email contact during this time may be irregular or nonexistent.